 How to perform tympanometry

 Tympanometry tests are performed using a dedicated probe which is inserted into the ear canal.
-Different designs of probes exist, such as handheld tympanometers or pen probes, which are recommended for screening, whereas insert probes enable hands-free operation, which reduces the chance of artefactual measurements.
+There are different probe designs, such as handheld or pen probes, that experts recommend for screening.
+Whereas insert probes enable a hands-free operation, which reduces the chance of artefactual measurements.

-Choosing the right ear tip size is critical to be able to perform a successful tympanometry test.
-Umbrella ear tips are only recommended to be used with handheld devices or probes, whereas mushroom sized tips can be used with any kind of probe and will ensure a sufficient hold of the insert probe within the ear canal.
+Selecting the right ear tip for tympanometry is critical to be able to perform a successful tympanometry test.
+Umbrella ear tips are only recommended with handheld devices or probes, whereas mushroom sized tips can be used with any kind of probe and will ensure a sufficient hold of the insert probe within the ear canal.

-It is crucial to perform an otoscopy before placing a probe in the ear as this will ensure no debris is there to impact the measurement result or enter the probe tip.
+It's crucial to perform otoscopy before placing a probe in the ear, as this ensures no debris is present to impact the measurement result or enter the probe tip.
 The probe should be inserted into the ear canal in order to close the canal airtight.
-All Amplivox tympanometers will guide the user to ensure the probe is placed correctly and will automatically start the measurement as soon as the probe is in position.
+Amplivox tympanometers guide the user to ensure the probe is placed correctly and will automatically start the measurement as soon as the probe is in position.

 Amplivox has worked hard to develop industry-leading handheld and desktop tympanometers that provide fast and accurate middle ear measurements for all age groups, including neonates.

-For more information on our tympanometry products please visit our tympanometers webpage, contact our customer support team on +44 (0)1865 880 846 or email.
+To learn more about our tympanometry devices, you can visit our tympanometers webpage.
+You can also contact our customer support team on +44 (0)1865 880 846 or email.